The Story Begins With Aristotle

 Brief History of Aphantasia

-Aphantasia is the inability to visualize.
+Aphantasia was first characterized as the inability to visualize.
 Otherwise known as image-free thinking.

-Francis Galton, a British psychologist known for his pioneering studies on human intelligence, first recognized this natural variation as early as the 1900s, but it lacked scientific rigour and investigation.
+Francis Galton, a British psychologist known for pioneering human intelligence studies, was among the first scientists to recognize ‘non-imagers’ in the 1800s, but it lacked scientific rigour and investigation.

 Fast-forward to the 21st century, neuroscience has advanced enough to study this enigmatic condition.